iden3/iden3.github.io/mkdocs/docs/discovery/2.0/discovery.md

 type: `https://didcomm.org/discover-features/2.0/queries`

-Message to discover supproted features by agent.
+Message to discover supported features by agent.
 This message follows the DIDComm protocol.

 ```json
 {